How to add to a list in Python

 ['horse', 'dog', 'rabbit', 'cat']

-The insert() method gives you precise control to add an element at a specific index.
-It takes two arguments: the position and the item you want to add.
-For example, animals.insert(1, "rabbit") places "rabbit" at index 1, pushing all subsequent elements one position to the right.
+When you need to add an element somewhere other than the end, insert() is your tool.
+It takes two arguments: the index for the new element and the element itself.
+In the example, animals.insert(1, "rabbit") places "rabbit" at index 1, shifting "cat" to the right.

 Advanced list manipulation techniques